|Since 2016||Associate Professor||Université de Haute-Alsace|

 Software developped during the ANR-JC ECOSGIL project.
 Written in Java, it is a tool dedicated to geographers.
 It achieves several processing on coastal remote sensing images such as the extraction of coastline.
 It uses the Pelican framework.
 It is still used by geographers (initial release dated from 2007).

 TeSySp (Technical Symbol Spotter) was initially developed to demonstrate our work on symbol spotting in technical documents.
 Written in Java, it is based on Pelican framework.
 It is an improvment of our initial approach, in particular the use of machine learning techniques to filter false-positives result.
-Moreover, TeSySp allows to create ground-truth for symbol spotting and contains different metrics to evaluate the quality of spotting results.
+Moreover, TeSySp will allow to create ground-truth for symbol spotting and will contain different metrics to evaluate the quality of spotting results.

 |2009-2011||Computer Science Department||Robert Schuman Institute of Technology|